+Gina takes tremendous pride in her role as a mentor, coach and college counselor for high school students.
+She enjoys over a decade’s worth of experience working with adolescent youth while advising as a professional counselor with community, school based programs and private practice.
+Her success comes from developing trust with students, partnering with their families, as well as mentoring and coaching.
 Gina is a trained counselor with a Masters Degree in Counseling Psychology with a specialty in working with families, children and adolescents.
 Her professional experience includes working in a variety of counseling settings with both middle and high school students.
 She has also completed an Educational Consulting Certificate Program through UC Irvine.
 Her passion for education and counseling has inspired her to develop a comprehensive college counseling model to help students get on track and discover their future goals.
 Gina is able to create a supportive environment for students to work through their college applications and essays, with less stress and more success.

-Gina’s mission for every student she works with is to guide and match them with their best fit college to allow them to grow academically and personally develop their own uniqueness.
+Gina’s mission for every student she works with is to guide and match them with their best-fit college to allow them to grow academically and personally develop their own uniqueness.
 Her success comes from her innate ability to establish an alliance with students and gain their trust, as well as from being flexible and focused on the needs of each student.
 Gina is originally from New York and moved to San Diego in 1991.
 She is married with one son and a golden retriever.